gherson/Exemplar/LOG.md

 # Plans
+* Starting with easy ones, get more Python functions created via Exemplar, improving it as we go.
-~~* For the UI, http://Shrew.app -style Python in-browser, allowing user to see progressive improvements to output as s/he provides more examples.~~ Done 2019-01-19
+* ~~For the UI, http://Shrew.app -style Python in-browser, allowing user to see progressive improvements to output as s/he provides more examples.~~ Done 2019-01-19
 * Enabling reason-less transformations, where those can be done with confidence, by leveraging PbE techniques of Rishabh Singh and Sumit Gulwani.

 # Considering
 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-01-20 Committed improvements to file handling and function names.
+Studied, plotted and planned next steps.
+8h
 * 2019-01-19 Web UI at repl.it is working and user friendly.
 Committed code changes.
 8h
 * 2019-01-18 Fighting with JavaScript, progress to post shortly...
 4h
 * 2019-01-17 studied Flask and JavaScript.
 Replaced four hard-coded routing functions in main.py.
 3h